Amanda Redman: Personal life

-Redman married actor Robert Glenister in 1984; they had one child together, daughter Emily, before divorcing in 1992.
+Redman married actor Robert Glenister in 1984; they had one daughter together, Emily, before divorcing in 1992.
 Redman is credited with encouraging her then-brother-in-law, Philip Glenister, to go to drama school and pursue acting; he has played DCI Gene Hunt in both Life on Mars and Ashes to Ashes.

 Redman was appointed a Member of the Order of the British Empire (MBE) in the 2012 Birthday Honours for services to drama and charity.